-Break yarn, leaving a 6” tail and weave through remaining live sts.
+Break yarn, leaving a 6” tail, then use a blunt needle to thread the yarn tail through remaining live sts.
 Pull tight to close top of mitten.

 Place held sts back on larger needles.
-Knit across these sts, pick up 1 stitch from body of mitten, PM and join for working in the round.
+Knit across these sts, pick up and knit 1 stitch from body of mitten, PM and join for working in the round.

 Fingering: 16 (16, 18, 18, 20) sts.

 DK: 14 (14, 16, 16, 18) sts.